I believe that

 In 2017, I casually started The Gem Picker as an online space to gather everything I loved across design, lifestyle and everyday aesthetics, simply a place to keep track of the “gems” I kept finding.

 A year later, after moving into another rental, I decided I didn’t want to live in spaces that felt temporary or impersonal anymore.
-Being a tenant pushed me to be resourceful, to find smart, affordable ways to make a place feel truly mine.
+Being a tenant pushed me to be resourceful, to find smart, affordable ways to truly make my home my own and give it a professional interior design look.

-That constraint sharpened my thinking.
-I spent hundreds of hours looking further, comparing options and hunting for pieces that felt thoughtful, well‑made and fairly priced, the kind that give a home character without the high price tag.
+I spent hundreds of hours looking further, comparing options and hunting for pieces that felt thoughtful, well‑made and fairly priced, the kind that give a home character.

 Along the way, I built a personal archive of links, makers and suppliers I could rely on, learning where to look, what’s worth the price and how to avoid disappointment when ordering online.